nuodb/nuodb-helm-charts/docs/HowtoTDE.md

 ## Enable Transparent Data Encryption

 NuoDB Admin will configure supplied storage passwords and will propagate them to engines.
-To verify that the target password is configured correctly, the following command should succeed returning no errors.
+To verify that the target password is configured correctly, execute the following command, which will emit no output if successful.

 ```bash
 kubectl exec admin-nuodb-cluster0-0 -- nuocmd check data-encryption \